Waterloo, Belgium

-Etymology

-From Middle Dutch, composed of water (water, watery) + loo (forest, clearing in a forest, marsh, bog).

 History

 The name of Waterloo was mentioned for the first time in 1102 designating a small hamlet at the limit of what is today known as the Sonian Forest, along a major road linking Brussels, Genappe and a coal mine to the south.
 Waterloo was located at the intersection of the main road and a path leading to a small farming settlement in what is now Cense.
 The crossing can still be found today as the intersection of the Chaussée de Bruxelles with Boulevard de la Cense.
 Waterloo was a place where travellers and merchants, particularly those carrying coal from the mine to the south, could find rest and protection from bandits.

 Waterloo was located in the Duchy of Brabant created in 1183 with Leuven as the capital city.
 The Duchy of Brabant extended from Luttre to 's-Hertogenbosch in 1477.
 Brussels became the capital city of the Duchy of Brabant in 1267 and the capital city of the Burgundian Netherlands in 1430.

 Waterloo started to develop during the 17th century.
 A royal chapel was built in 1687 in Petit-Waterloo, and was extended in 1826, becoming the Church of Saint Joseph of Waterloo.

 During the late 18th century, whilst the region was under the rule of the Holy Roman Empire, a period of unrest marked the wake of the 1789 French Revolution.
 Reforms designed to quell those agitating to bring enlightenment ideas to the region were unsuccessful.
 In 1794, the French invaded, bringing an end to the region's Ancien Régime, encompassing the monasteries, their official record-keeping, and the privileges of the nobility.